Destorntw/HELM-ArgoCD-Lab/Lab1/Lab1_Part_1.md

 git push
 ```

-#### 5. now let build a Contianer for our app and push it to our quay.io image registry
+#### 5. now let's build a Contianer for our app and push it to our quay.io image registry

 i. create a Dockerfile in our Home folder